front-lines-org/astro-experiment/src/pages/ukraine/articles/battle_of_kharkiv_(2022).md

     width:
       text: "315"
       number: 315
-title: Battle of Kharkiv (2022)
-shortDescription: A 2022 battle of the Russo-Ukranian War
-description: The battle of Kharkiv was a military engagement that took place from February to May 2022 in and around the city of Kharkiv in Ukraine, as part of the northeastern Ukraine offensive and eastern Ukraine offensive during the 2022 Russian invasion of Ukraine.
-Kharkiv, located just 30 km south of the Russia–Ukraine border and a predominately Russian-speaking city, is the second-largest city in Ukraine and was considered a major target for the Russian military early in the invasion.
-By 13 May, Ukrainian forces pushed Russian units attempting to encircle the city back towards the Russian border.
-author: Wikipedia
-pubDate: 14 Jul 2022
-img: ukraine(5).jpg
 ---

 The **battle of Kharkiv** was a military engagement that took place from February to May 2022 in and around the city of Kharkiv in Ukraine, as part of the northeastern Ukraine offensive and eastern Ukraine offensive during the 2022 Russian invasion of Ukraine.
 Kharkiv, located just 30 km south of the Russia–Ukraine border and a predominately Russian-speaking city, is the second-largest city in Ukraine and was considered a major target for the Russian military early in the invasion.

 By 13 May, Ukrainian forces pushed Russian units attempting to encircle the city back towards the Russian border.
 Additionally, it was reported that Russia had withdrawn units from the area.
 The Institute for the Study of War opined that Ukraine had "likely won the battle of Kharkiv".
-However, by 20 May, Russian forces were again shelling Kharkiv city.
+However, bombardment continued, and by 20 May, Russian forces were again shelling Kharkiv city.
+As a result of the subsequent counteroffensive in the Kharkiv Oblast, Russian forces located close to the city were pushed back, resulting in significantly reduced pressure on Kharkiv.

 On 12 June, Amnesty International claimed it found the evidence of widespread use of widely-banned cluster munitions by Russia, such as 9N210/9N235 cluster bombs, and "scatterable" munitions that eject small mines that explode later in timed intervals.
 Four months after the battle, Ukraine launched a major counteroffensive in September to recapture territories that were still under Russian control in Kharkiv Oblast.

 ## Battle

 ### Commencement of operations (24–28 February)
 ![Apartment block in Kharkiv damaged during Russian invasion](https://wikipedia.org/wiki/Special:Redirect/file/Apartment_block_in_Kharkiv_damaged_during_Russian_invasion.jpg?)
 On 24 February, Russian forces amassed in Belgorod crossed the border and began advancing towards Kharkiv, meeting Ukrainian resistance.
 Pavlo Fedosenko, commander of the 92nd Mechanized Brigade, noted that explosions were heard outside his military unit at 4 a.m.
 The Russian artillery fired barrages at the city, killing a young boy.